 As will be seen by inspection, the power-water pump works continuously when the car is running.
-Having a capacity sufficient to supply the boiler when running up hill and over bad roads, it must of necessity pump too much water when on good roads.
-Hence the use of a by-pass, operated by hand to allow the water, when the boiler is sufficiently full, to be pumped back into the tank again, instead of into the boiler.
+Having a capacity sufficient to supply the boiler when running up hill and over bad roads, if must, of necessity, pump too much water when on good roads.
+Hence, the use of a by-pass, operated by hand, to allow the water, when the boiler is sufficiently full, to be pumped back into the tank again, instead of into the boiler.